Somana-Engineering/somana/README.md

 # Somana

-An OpenAPI-based Go project with a clean, maintainable structure for building CRUD APIs using Gin and GORM with SQLite.
+An OpenAPI-based Go project for Linux host management with a clean, maintainable structure using Gin, GORM, and SQLite.

+## Overview

+Somana is a simple host management API that allows you to register, monitor, and manage Linux hosts.
+It provides a RESTful API for host registration, status updates, and health monitoring.

 ## Project Structure